Factors for start-up success

 Facebook replaced MySpace when the time was right

-Youtube and a mix of others replaced startup such as broadcast.com
+Youtube and a mix of others replaced startups such as broadcast.com

 In the example of broadcast.com,